 Fontbonne currently has 19,749 living alumni, 66 percent of which reside or work in the greater Saint Louis area.
-Fontbonne graduates current have an overall career outcome rate of 96 percent.
+In 2019, Fontbonne graduates had an overall career outcome rate of 92 percent for bachelor’s degree earners and 93 percent for graduate degree earners.
 Explore Career Services for additional details.

 We have three residence halls on campus with traditional student rooms, suites, and apartment style living.
 Approximately 68 percent of first-time full-time freshmen live on campus.
 Explore residential life at Fontbonne.